KrakenSushi/winget-jumpstart/README.md

 # Winget Jumpstart

 This PowerShell script is made for newly installed instances of Windows.
+This script automatically downloads and installs the programs that are selected by the user.

 <br>